Interwar France: Popular Front: 1936–1937

 The 6 February outrage shocked centrists and leftists, which had been feuding ceaselessly for decades.
-On February 12, a huge leftist counterdemonstration had communist workers spontaneously joined with the Radical Socialists and Socialists against what seemed to them to be a serious fascist threat.
+On February 12, a huge leftist counter-demonstration had communist workers spontaneously joined with the Radical Socialists and Socialists against what seemed to them to be a serious fascist threat.
 Centrists and leftists slowly began to assemble an unprecedented three-way coalition, with socialists being the largest party, followed by the Radicals and then the French Communist Party.
 Stalin had recently ordered that all Communist Parties should stop fighting the socialists and combine to form an antifascist popular front, which was carried out in France.
 The communists supported the government but refused to take any cabinet seats.

 The 3 May 1936 French legislative election confirmed the political upheaval.
 Conservative forces were decimated, and the socialist Léon Blum, who led the largest coalition party, SFIO, became the prime minister.
 A massive wave of strikes occurred in which 2 million workers shut down French industry and paralyzed the forces of business and conservatism.
 That inspired the coalition government to pass hurriedly multiple packages of new programs designed for the benefit of the working class.

 The key provisions included immediate wage increases of 12 percent, general collective bargaining with unions, a 40-hour week, paid vacations, compulsory arbitration of labor disputes and the nationalisation of the Bank of France and some key munitions plants.
 The conservative opposition was dissolved, most notably the Croix de Feu, but it reorganised quickly as a political party.

 The left had assumed such reforms would liberate the workers and also the entire economy, but the economy did not respond well.
 Prices rose, and inflation negated the wage increases and hurt the middle class by sharply cutting into their savings accounts.
 Industrial production did not increase, and militant workers made sure that even if demand was very strong, factories would shut down after 40 hours.
 Unemployment remained high, the government deficit soared and the government was forced to devalue the franc.

 Blum had never been accustomed to working with coalition partners, and his coalition started coming apart until it completely collapsed in June 1937, after only 380 days in office.
 Despite strong working class support for the Popular Front, there was strong middle class opposition.